protohaven/printed_materials/common-tools/lathe_wood.typ

   ],
 )

-If your project requires the torque of a lower position, please as a shop tech for assistance in moving the belt.
+If your project requires turning speeds lower than 135 RPM, please ask a shop tech for assistance in moving the belt.